Create an AI Security Profile

 This profile can only be configured from Strata Cloud Manager or Panorama.

-Create an AI security profile to enable AI application protection, AI data protection, and AI model protections to your security policy rules.
+Create an AI security profile to enable AI application protection, AI data protection, and AI model protection, and add it to your security policy rules.

 Where Can I Use This?What Do I Need?